Interchange Plus PricingUpdated on September 16, 2022

 It is important to clarify that interchange is first and foremost affected by the region.
 All credit card processors within a region (for example, Canada) are charged the same interchange structure from Visa and MasterCard.
 Secondly, we have to consider that different types of credit cards have a different interchange cost associated with them.

-For example, at the time of writing this article in June 2014 the Canadian interchange rate on a basic Visa card is 1.65%.
-The Canadian interchange rate on a Visa Infinite card (a rewards card) is 1.85%.
-The point is that rewards and points cards will have a higher interchange rate associated with them than for basic cards.
+The Canadian interchange rate on a Visa Infinite card (a rewards card) is 1.65%.
+The interchange rate on a Classic Visa card is 1.40%.
+This means that the Infinite Visa cards are 0.25% more expensive to process than the Classic Visa cards.
+The point to be aware of is that some card types have a higher interchange rate associated with them than for basic cards.
 Whether you choose Merchant Accounts.ca to be your credit card processor, or if you went with one of our competitors, no processor within the same region (ie: Canada, USA, UK, etc) can give you a better interchange rate because it is set by Visa and MasterCard.

 A practical example

-For an example, if you had a business in Canada and processed a basic Visa card (which in Canada has an interchange rate of 1.65%), and your quote was for interchange + 0.50%, the actual fee for that transaction would be:
+For an example, if you had a business in Canada and processed a Classic Visa card (which in Canada has an interchange rate of 1.40%), and your quote was for interchange + 0.50%, the actual fee for that transaction would be:

 Interchange is also affected by the location of the cardholder